 Opinion: A judgement based on beliefs and preferences.

 Preference: A favoured choice.
 The origin of a preference may be known or not.
 Values are preferences.

-Truth: A fact.
-A term usually avoided by scientists because of the inherently provisional nature of scientific facts.
+Truth: A term usually avoided by scientists because of the inherently provisional nature of scientific facts.
 See: Fact